- General Rules

 In order to claim the deduction, all of the following criteria must be met:

-- the taxpayer's new main job location is at least 50 miles farther from his/her former home than his/her old main job location was from the former home;
+- the taxpayer's new main job location is at least 50 miles farther from his/her former home than his/her old main job location was from the former home (new commute is at least 50 miles farther than old commute);

 - the taxpayer must be employed full time for at least 39 weeks during the 12-month period immediately following the move.
 If self-employed, the taxpayer must be employed or performing services full time for at least 78 weeks during the 24-month period immediately following the move and at least 39 weeks during the first 12-months; and